niharhEAVR/Cohort-3.0-Webdev/class_20/01_notes/06_code_explanation.md

-Alright!
-Let's break down your React code step by step in detail.

----

 ## **Overview**
 This is a **React application** that uses **React Router** to create a simple navigation system.
 The app has a **header with navigation links**, a **footer**, and a **main content area** that changes based on the route (URL).
 The routes define different pages, such as a landing page and pages for **NEET coaching programs** for Class 11 and Class 12.